kuzzleio/kuzzle-how-to/sync-data-to-another-database/README.md

 ## Introduction

-Kuzzle uses Elasticsearch as a database, which allows it to offer very good search performance on large volumes.
+Kuzzle uses Elasticsearch, which allows it to offer very good search performance on large volumes.

-However, it can also be useful to dump Kuzzle data into more traditional databases, for example if you wanted to store and analyse historical data.
+However, it can also be useful to dump Kuzzle data into external databases, for example if you wanted to store and analyse historical data.
 [Cassandra](https://cassandra.apache.org/) is a distributed NoSQL database designed to handle large volumes of data.

-In this How-To, we will show you how to develop a Kuzzle Plugin that synchonizes Kuzzle's Elasticsearch database with Cassandra.
+In this How-To, we will show you how to develop a Kuzzle Plugin that synchonizes Kuzzle's data with any other database system by taking Cassandra as an example.
 For this example we will use data from the NYC Yellow Taxi dataset.

 ## Architecture

-We will be using the Kuzzle stack (Kuzzle, Elasticsearch and Redis) along with an additional container that runs the Cassandra database.
-(Check [docker-compose.yml](docker-compose.yml) for more details)
+We will be using the Kuzzle stack (Kuzzle, Elasticsearch and Redis) along with an additional container that runs the Cassandra database. (check [docker-compose.yml](docker-compose.yml) for more details)

 On Kuzzle, the data will be stored in the `yellow-taxi` collection of the `nyc-open-data` index according to the following mapping: